POSTERIOR SHOULDER INSTABILITY

 While structural posterior shoulder instability can be addressed surgically, in functional posterior shoulder instability operations should be avoided as there are typically no structural defects that can be addressed and therefore surgery often results in additional pain and further limitation of shoulder function.[3-7]

 Regular physiotherapy is the current gold- standard of treatment for patients suffering from functional posterior shoulder instability including tactile biofeedback, coordination and strengthening exercises.[5, 7]

 Unfortunately, conventional conservative treatment can often be unsuccessful in achieving a satisfying outcome in affected patients.

 How to treat Posterior Shoulder Instability with electrical muscle stimulation treatment

 Recent studies showed that patients suffering from functional posterior shoulder instability could benefit from electric muscle stimulation which re-activates the previously hypoactive muscles.[8, 9]

-The Shoulder Pacemaker is a motion activated electrical muscle stimulator developed to retrain the patients’ muscle pattern in order to treat posterior shoulder instability.
+The SHOULDER PACEMAKER™ device is a motion activated electrical muscle stimulator developed to retrain the patients’ muscle pattern in order to treat posterior shoulder instability.
 In a cohort of patients with previously failed conventional physiotherapy

-The Shoulder Pacemaker therapy concept led to a highly significant improvement of stability, function, as well as pain and several patients were able to return to physically demanding and even athletic activities.
+The SHOULDER PACEMAKER™ therapy concept led to a highly significant improvement of stability, function, as well as pain and several patients were able to return to physically demanding and even athletic activities.

-Future assessment includes the beneficial effect of the Shoulder Pacemaker treatment in patients suffering from structural shoulder instability during the postoperative rehabilitation phase as well as in patients with combined structural and functional deficiencies.
+Future assessment includes the beneficial effect of the SHOULDER PACEMAKER™ device treatment in patients suffering from structural shoulder instability during the postoperative rehabilitation phase as well as in patients with combined structural and functional deficiencies.

 posterior shoulder instability